Silvia Collatina interview

 CrypticRock.com – Yes, that is right, it would have been nice to see you in other films as well.
 The Italian Horror scene was extremely strong through the ’70s and 80’s with so many great films, whether it be a beautiful piece by Dario Argento or perhaps something more gory from Fulci.
 In your opinion, why do you think the Horror scene was so strong at that time?

-Silvia Collatina – As fan of Horror movies of the ‘70s and 80’s, I can witness that at the time every plot was new, charming, and you got dragged into it.
+Silvia Collatina – As a fan of Horror movies of the ‘70s and 80’s, I can witness that at the time every plot was new, charming, and you got dragged into it.
 Unfortunately, nowadays, the coming of 3D leaves nothing to the imagination, nothing scares us anymore, and that unfortunately contributed (together with the lack of new ideas) to ruin this genre of movies.

 CrypticRock.com – That is very true.
-The atmosphere is sadly lost on many modern Horror films.
+The atmosphere is sadly lost in many modern Horror films.
 Between the textures, soundtrack, and use of the scenery in older films, there was certainly a lot to capture a viewer.
 Following your career as a child actor, you moved on to other things.
 What made you decide to step away from acting, and do you have any future projects?

-Silvia Collatina – As a teenage of the ‘80s, I wanted to study, to feel free, and to be like the other girls.
-At the time, being an actress was something very strange, people pointed you as an alien, and with my red hair, I already felt like this.
-I was very shy too, so I stopped with acting.
+Silvia Collatina – As a teenager of the ‘80s, I wanted to study, to feel free, and to be like the other girls.
+At the time, being an actress was something very strange, people pointed you out as an alien, and with my red hair, I already felt like this.
+I was very shy too, so I stopped acting.
 It was my choice… I frankly regret now for this, but I cannot turn back time.

 Now I would like to direct Horror movies.
 I have lots of ideas, because I am very fond of Horror in its entirety.
 I wrote a story called La Locanda dei sospiri (The Lodge of Whispers), which I am going to shoot with the aid of some friends of mine, it takes lots of time though!
 I am writing another story called Devilish Impulse, and I find it very interesting and original.
-I have been a Horror movies actress, but I have always been a big fan of Horror too.
+I have been a Horror movie actress, but I have always been a big fan of Horror too.
 Horror completes me.
 I relax when I see a Horror movie and I need to feel scared, but I can’t anymore.
 Nothing compares to Profondo Rosso (1975)The Exorcist (1973), The Shining (1980), just to cite a few.

 Warner Bros.